FrancescaPeru/project-site/report.md

 ORDER BY ASC (?place)
 LIMIT 50
 ```
-We obtained 7 results and between those we chose the one called a-cd:isLocatedIn [IRI property isLocatedIn](https://w3id.org/arco/ontology/context-description/isLocatedIn).
+We obtained 7 results and between those we chose the one called **a-cd:isLocatedIn** ([IRI property isLocatedIn](https://w3id.org/arco/ontology/context-description/isLocatedIn)).
 This property, part of the “Context-Description” properties, links a cultural good to another related cultural good, which is its location.

 ### Step 6

 Finally, we asked the LLMs Gemini, Mistral and ChatGpt to create a new triple that could express this relation.
-We used the few-shot prompting technique and provided two examples, hoping to achieve a more accurate output that would imitate our examples.
+We used the **few-shot prompting technique** and provided two examples, hoping to achieve a more accurate output that would imitate our examples.
 Here is our question to the LLMs:

 *Inserire immagine